Osaka may not spring to mind as a TEFL hotspot, but Japan’s third-largest city has a lot to offer those who can see beyond the bright lights of Tokyo.

-Sumiyoshi Taisha is a shrine dedicated to Shintō Gods associated with the sea and sea travel, and was built in commemoration of a safe passage to Korea by a 3rd century empress.
+Sumiyoshi Taisha is a shrine dedicated to Shintō Gods associated with sea and sea travel and was built in commemoration of a safe passage to Korea by a 3rd-century empress.
 Having survived the bombing in WWII, Sumiyoshi Taisha still has a couple of buildings that date back to 1810.
 The shrine was founded in the early 3rd century and the buildings that can be seen today are detailed replicas of the originals.
 They offer visitors a rare opportunity to see a Shintō shrine that predates the influence of Chinese Buddhist architecture.

 Osaka Aquarium is probably one of the most spectacular aquariums in the world and it’s a great day out for adults and kids alike.
 The aquarium is built around a huge central tank, which houses the star attractions; one whale shark and one manta.
 You’ll also find a huge variety of other sharks, including leopard sharks, zebra sharks and hammerhead sharks.
 There are also countless other species of rays and fish.